PaCo: Preconditions Attributed to Commonsense Knowledge: Abstract

 \section{Abstract}

-The task of identifying and reasoning with circumstantial preconditions associated with everyday facts is natural to humans.
-It is unclear whether state-of-the-art language models (LMs) understand the implicit preconditions that enable or invalidate commonsense facts, such as \textit{A glass is used for drinking water}, Despite their impressive accuracy on existing commonsense tasks.
-In this paper, we propose a new problem of reasoning with circumstantial \MCQs, and present a dataset, called \CQ, which annotates \CSadj facts with \MCQs expressed in natural language.
-Based on this resource, we create three canonical evaluation tasks and use them to examine the capability of existing LMs to understand situational \MCQs.
-Our results show that there is a $10$-$30\%$ gap between machine and human performance on our tasks.
-We make all resources and software publicly available.
+Humans can seamlessly reason with circumstantial preconditions of commonsense knowledge.
+We understand that \textit{a glass is used for drinking water}, unless the glass is broken or the water is toxic.
+Despite state-of-the-art (SOTA) language models' (LMs) impressive performance on inferring commonsense knowledge, it is unclear whether they understand the circumstantial \MCQs.
+To address this gap, we propose a novel challenge of reasoning with circumstantial \MCQs.
+We collect a dataset, called \CQ, consisting of $12.4$ thousand preconditions of \CSadj \facts expressed in natural language.
+Based on this dataset, we create three canonical evaluation tasks and use them to examine the capability of existing LMs to understand situational \MCQs.
+Our results reveal a $10$-$30\%$ gap between machine and human performance on our tasks, which shows that reasoning with preconditions is an open challenge.\footnote{Code and data on \hyperlink{https://github.com/luka-group/PaCo}{https://github.com/luka-group/PaCo}}